Faculty of Science and Engineering

 - Department of Biomedical Engineering

-- The Department of Biomedical Engineering produces students with a profound understanding of medicine, biochemistry, and engineering, capable of adopting a wide range of perspectives to solve practical problems.
+- The Department of Biomedical Engineering produces students with a profound understanding of medicine, biology, and engineering, capable of adopting a wide range of perspectives to solve practical problems.
 We offer a curriculum aimed at cultivating engineers and researchers who can contribute to society by developing advanced medical equipment as well as social welfare and nursing robots.
 In addition, we conduct career development programs in each department to foster a positive attitude toward biomedical engineering-related fields as well as interest in and knowledge about society.

 - Department of Electrical, Electronic and Communications Engineering